troydhanson/fluxcap/README.md

 The libshr libraries and header files are now in `/usr/local/lib` and `/usr/local/include`.

+Note that on many systems, `/usr/local/lib` is not in the default library search path.
+On systems like this, it is usually possible to add `/usr/local/lib` to the library search path by running:

+    echo /usr/local/lib | sudo tee /etc/ld.so.conf.d/local.conf
+    sudo ldconfig

 ## fluxcap

 In the top-level directory of fluxcap, run: